Jim is the oldest of the family and his real name is Ronald but everybody calls him 'Jim'.

 Edna helps with grading and packing the eggs ready for the next day's deliveries.

 Marianne is the daughter of Jim & Edna and Mike's older sister.
 She has never lived at Pengoon as she came to Cornwall a year before her parents to work in the Civil Service at St Austell.
 She married a Cornishman, Alan Dowling, in 1986 and in 1993 they moved to West Sussex, still in the Civil Service.
-Alan maintains the web pages for the farm, which he does as part of his

-As so many school holidays had been spent in a touring caravan, mainly in parts of Cornwall, it seemed right to make use of part of the farmland as a Caravan Club Certified Location with permission to take up to 5 caravans at a time.
+As so many school holidays had been spent in a touring caravan, mainly in various parts of Cornwall, it seemed right to make use of part of the farmland as a Caravan Club Certified Location with permission to take up to 5 caravans at a time.

 The original livestock comprised about 500 free range chickens, a few dairy cows and a couple of pigs.
 After a few years it became evident that there was no money in pigs on a small scale and so they had to go.